 Method 3: Custom Integration Solutions

-If your organization has very specific requirements and none of the described methods meets your business needs, you can build a custom integration for Salesforce and Google Drive.
+If your organization has very specific requirements and none of the described methods meet your business needs, you can build a custom integration for Salesforce and Google Drive.
 With this method, you can send web requests from Google Drive to Salesforce and operate the files directly with a coding approach.

-STEP 1 Create a Project in the Google Developers Console
+STEP 1: Create a Project in the Google Developers Console

 - Click Create Project, enter the project name and location, and click Create.

-STEP 2 Create an Authentication Provider for Google Drive
+STEP 2: Create an Authentication Provider for Google Drive

 - Navigate to APIs & Services in the project dashboard.

 - Then, go to the Library tab and search for Google Drive API.
-Select Google Drive API and click Enable API.
+Select the Google Drive API and click Enable API.

 - Click Credentials on the left.